- In this lesson you will learn the following concepts

 An external component allows you to have an identical process with a single source code to perform a given operation even if this process must be performed by several projects.

 The projects that use an external component have access in the WINDEV editor to the name of objects, procedures or methods made visible by the component creator.
-The projects cannot see or modify the source code.
+Projects cannot read or change the source code.
 This ensures confidentiality and stability of the source code.

 Creating an external component is very simple.

 How to proceed?
-Don't change anything, create your windows, procedures, classes.
+Don't change anything, create your windows, procedures and classes.
 Then, when you're done, create a Component configuration with all the elements needed for your component, and generate.
 It's that simple!